Mohanmanuhs/Mohanmanuhs/README.md

 # 💫 About Me:
 ## Hi there 👋
-I'm Mohan an Android Developer with a passion for creating intuitive and user-friendly mobile applications.
-My expertise lies in using Kotlin and Jetpack Compose to build robust and scalable Android apps.
-With a strong background in software development, I enjoy tackling complex problems and continuously learning new technologies to enhance my skill set.<br>
+I'm Mohan an Engineering student passionate about Android development!
+With a good foundation in Kotlin and Jetpack Compose for building modern, responsive UIs.
+I enjoy solving problems, building user-friendly applications, and constantly learning new technologies to enhance my skills..<br>

 # 💻 Tech Stack: